DrAdrianDC/My-CV/README.md

 ## License
 This repository is licensed under a **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License**.
-For more details, see the LICENSE file.
+(See the LICENSE.txt file).

 ---